aws-powertools/powertools-lambda-typescript/packages/parameters/README.md

 npm install @aws-lambda-powertools/parameters @aws-sdk/client-ssm
 ```

-Next, review the IAM permissions attached to your AWS Lambda function and make sure you allow the [actions detailed](https://docs.powertools.aws.dev/lambda-typescript/1.9.0/utilities/parameters/#iam-permissions) in the documentation of the utility.
+Next, review the IAM permissions attached to your AWS Lambda function and make sure you allow the [actions detailed](https://docs.powertools.aws.dev/lambda/typescript/latest/utilities/parameters/#iam-permissions) in the documentation of the utility.

-#### Fetching parameters

 You can retrieve a single parameter using the `getParameter` high-level function.